mainio/decidim-module-suomifi/README.md

     `suomifi-756be91097ac490961fd04f121cb9550@example.org`.
 The email will
     always have the `suomifi-` prefix and the domain part is defined by the configuration option.
+  * In case this is not defined, the organization's host will be used as the default.
+- `:use_suomifi_email` - Defines whether the emails stored in Suomi.fi should
+  be used for the user accounts if they are available.
+Note that not all people have an email address stored in the Suomi.fi database and not everyone keeps it up to date.
+Another problem with this is that some people may have an old or incorrectly written email address stored in Suomi.fi that may cause wrong email addresses to be used for the use accounts.

 For more information about these options and possible other options, please refer to the [`omniauth-suomifi`](https://github.com/mainio/omniauth-suomifi)